Chengkai-Zhu/qcapacity-rieopt/README.md

 - `gradient_wrapper.m`: help function to make the gradient struct.

+### DamDeph codestates

+This folder includes all optimized code states for the damping-dephasing channel.

 ### GADC codestates

 This folder includes all optimized code states for the generalized amplitude damping channel.